QuixiAI/vectorgraph/README.md

 - `tests/` — async end-to-end tests for graph and vector paths.
 - `pyproject.toml` — package metadata (dependencies via pip/uv/pdm) and CLI entrypoint.
 - `vectorgraph/stack/` — packaged `docker-compose.yml`, `Dockerfile`, `schema.sql` used by the CLI.
+- `vectorgraph-mcp.py` — MCP stdio server exposing VectorGraph tools (for Claude Desktop or other MCP clients).

 ## Environment
 Defaults are baked into the stack; you normally don’t need to touch `.env`.
 If a `.env` exists in your project root, `vectorgraph up` will copy it into its cache and use it; otherwise it uses the packaged defaults.
 The embedding container sits on a private Docker network (no host port) and is reachable from Postgres at `http://embeddings:80`.